Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Experiments

 In this section, we aim to answer RQ1 by comparing our LECI against several baselines, on both structure shift and feature shift datasets.
 Following the GOOD benchmark~\cite{gui2022good}, we consider the synthetic dataset GOOD-Motif for a structure shift sanity check and the semi-synthetic dataset GOOD-CMNIST for a feature shift sanity check.
 Dataset details are available in Appx.~\ref{app:datasets}.

 Specifically, each graph in GOOD-Motif is composed of a base subgraph and a motif subgraph.
 Notably, only the motif part, selected from 3 different shapes, determines its corresponding 3-class classification label.
-This dataset has two splits, a base split (Motif-base) and a size split (Motif-size).
+This dataset has two splits, a base split and a size split.
 For the base split, environment labels control the shapes of base subgraphs, and we target generalizing to unseen base subgraphs in the test set.
 In terms of the size split, base subgraphs' size scales vary across different environments.
 In such a split, we aim to generalize from small to large graphs.

 As shown in Tab.~\ref{tab:synthetic_datasets}, our method performs consistently better against all baselines.
-More importantly, according to the GOOD benchmark, our method is the only algorithm that performs close to the oracle result ($92.09\%$) on the base split.
-To further investigate the OOD performance of our method in such a setting, we create a another similar synthetic dataset, namely Motif2-base.
-To be specific, instead of using paths as base subgraphs in the test set, we produce Dorogovtsev-Mendes graphs~\cite{dorogovtsev2002evolution} as base subgraphs.
-In such a setting, while many algorithms fail and converge to unexpected results (\eg, the same result for VREx, Coral, and DANN), our method still achieves a quite stable performance.
-This demonstrates that our LECI is much more robust to structure shifts.
+According to the GOOD benchmark, our method is the only algorithm that performs close to the oracle result ($92.09\%$) on the base split.
+To further investigate the OOD performance of our method under the three SCM assumptions, we create another synthetic dataset, namely Motif for covariate, FIIF, and PIIF (CFP-Motif).
+To be specific, there are two major differences compared to GOOD-Motif.
+First, instead of using paths as base subgraphs in the test environment, we produce Dorogovtsev-Mendes graphs~\cite{dorogovtsev2002evolution} as base subgraphs, which can further evaluate the applicability of generalization results.
+Second, CFP-Motif extends GOOD-Motif with FIIF and PIIF shifts.
+In FIIF and PIIF splits (Fig.~\ref{fig:scms}), $G_C$ and $Y$ have a probability of 0.9 to determine the size of $G_S$, leading to spurious correlations w.r.t. size.
+Among the three shifts, PIIF is the hardest one for LECI due to the stronger correlations between $G_S$ and $Y$ than FIIF, which may cause the relaxed version of independence property (Sec.~\ref{sec:two-independecies}) less prominent, \ie, larger $I(G_S;Y)$ may lead to smaller gradients from any $G_p$ to $G_S$.
+Comparing ERM and subgraph discovery OOD methods on GOOD-Motif size and CFP-Motif FIIF/PIIF splits, we observe that although subgraph discovery methods are possible to address size shifts, they are more sensitive than general GNNs.